doseofted/doseofted/README.md

 ## Tech / Design Stack

 I'm familiar with many frameworks, tools, languages, and software.
-I primarily develop with the JavaScript ecosystem, primarily with Vue and TypeScript but am familiar with the React ecosystem as well.
-I design with the Affinity Suite, Figma, Blender, and am familiar with many tools in the Adobe Suite.
+I primarily develop within the JavaScript ecosystem, typically with Vue and TypeScript but am familiar with the React ecosystem as well.
+I design with the Affinity Suite, Blender, and am familiar with many tools in the Adobe Suite.
 If you have a project in mind, [reach out](https://doseofted.com/) to see if I'm a good fit.

 ![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?logo=typescript&logoColor=fff&style=flat)
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?logo=javascript&logoColor=000&style=flat)